flutter/website/src/release/breaking-changes/animation-sheet-builder-display.md

 ## Summary

-AnimationSheetBuilder.display and sheetSize are deprecated, and should be replaced by AnimationSheetBuilder.collate.
+The `AnimationSheetBuilder.display` and `sheetSize` methods are deprecated, and should be replaced with `AnimationSheetBuilder.collate`.

 ## Context